CapitainHolmes/cookbook-project/README.md

 ### User Stories Testing

-- "As a User I want to be able to search for a specific recipe based on the cuisine."
-**.**
 - "As a User I want the ability to add reicpes to the application."
 **This was tested by me by first, filling out a test recipe in the form provided on the Add Recipe page.
 Then selecting the Add Recipe button located at the bottom of the form, which then returned me to the Recipe page where my new test recipe was visable and was successfully added to the database.**
 - "As a User I want the ability to edit recipes on the application."